Wednesday, March 16, 2022

 In a similar vein, the same scenario played out between Papa Awo of the UPN and Alhaji Shehu Shagari of the NPN in the Second Republic.
 Papa Awo brought Free Education at all levels and Free Healthcare to the negotiation table, but NPN wouldn't oblige to his demands.

 Consequently, the two camps walked away.
-And as expected, Chief Nnamdi Azikiwe of NPP, went into alliance with NPN, a negotiation that culminated in the infamous "Accord Concordia," wherein a few Ministerial posts were ceded to the NPP.
+And as expected, Chief Nnamdi Azikiwe of NPP went into alliance with NPN, a negotiation that culminated in the infamous "Accord Concordia," wherein a few Ministerial posts were ceded to the NPP.

 That's what being a conscientious and principled leader is about.
 It is believing in something and standing for something.
-Papa Awo refused to go into coalition, without carrying along his cardinal blueprint for seeking political office.
+Papa Awo refused to go into coalition without carrying along his cardinal blueprint for seeking political office.
 It wasn't about him or his lieutenants, but the people he wanted to serve.
 That love for the people is missing in the power struggle of the moment in Nigeria.
 Yes, let them dance naked.
 It will serve as a deterrent to other opportunists.